 Biography

-Dr Matthew McKenzie undertook his PhD at St. Vincent's Hospital, Melbourne, where he developed novel mouse models of mitochondrial DNA (mtDNA) disease.
-He continued his mitochondrial research as a postdoctoral scientist at University College London, investigating how mitochondrial membrane potential, calcium handling and ATP generation are disrupted in mitochondrial disorders using state-of-the-art confocal imaging techniques.
+Dr Matthew McKenzie undertook his PhD at St. Vincent's Hospital, Melbourne, studying mitochondrial disease pathogenesis through the development of novel mouse models of mitochondrial DNA (mtDNA) disease.
+He continued his mitochondrial research at University College London, investigating how mitochondrial calcium handling and ATP generation are disrupted in mitochondrial disorders.

-Dr McKenzie returned to Australia in 2004 to work at La Trobe University, Melbourne, where he received an NHMRC Peter Doherty Fellowship and subsequently an NHMRC Career Development Fellowship.
-His research during this time focused on the biogenesis of mitochondrial complex I in disease, and led to his recruuitment in 2011 to the Hudson Institute of Medical Research as an independant Research Group Leader.
-Following this appointment, he was awared an ARC Future Fellowship to support his research programme.
+Dr McKenzie returned to Australia in 2004, receiving an NHMRC Peter Doherty Fellowship, and subsequently an NHMRC Career Development Fellowship, to continue his research at La Trobe University.
+During this time he focused on the biogenesis of mitochondrial complex I, identifying new disease genes involved in this process.
+In 2011, Dr McKenzie was appointed as an independent Research Group Leader at the Hudson Institute of Medical Research and was awarded an ARC Future Fellowship to support his research programme.

-In 2018, Dr McKenzie was appointed as a Lecturer at Deakin University, with his current research focusing on the interactions between mitochondrial fatty acid beta-oxidation (FAO) and oxidative phosphorylation (OXPHOS) protein complexes and their importance in human disease pathology.
+In 2018, Dr McKenzie relocated his research lab to Deakin University and was appointed as Senior Lecturer in Biomedical Science.
+His current research focuses on the interactions between mitochondrial fatty acid beta-oxidation (FAO) and oxidative phosphorylation (OXPHOS) protein complexes and their importance in human disease pathology.
+His teaching focus is cell biology and biochemistry, with appointment as the Director for the Master of Biotechnology Course in 2023.

 2012-2016: ARC Future Fellowship